Hell Is Where the Home Is: Plot

 Joseph carries Victor away keeping his wailing quiet as Sarah and Estelle talk to the suspicious police officers.
 They make up a story that the woman left the house after the scuffle but the officer reveals the car is parked outside the house.
 Just then a masked man stabs one of the officers in the face.
 As he falls his gun falls and Sarah grabs it, as Joseph struggles to keep the man out Sarah shoots him in the elbow and he flees.

 The second officer takes control, takes the gun away from Sarah and says he is going to secure the property.
 He leaves and moments later a second masked man breaks down a door and drags Joseph outside and begins beating him as Sarah and Estelle flee.

 Joseph and the second man fight and Joseph eventually drowns him in a pool but he is stabbed in the gut and left to bleed out.
 Estelle and Sarah lock themselves in a bedroom and find Victor's dead body.
 The two decides to make a break for freedom but split up when attacked - Sarah manages to reach her car but is attacked and subdued by the first killer as Estelle is stopped by a third man, as she turns to run the police officer from earlier knocks her out.

 Sarah and Estelle wake up bound to chairs surrounded by the two masked men and the police officer who seems to be in charge.
 He demands to know where some pictures are to which they say they know nothing about.
 The man explains that they do this regularly out of enjoyment but the last couple they killed has managed to take incriminating pictures they want back.

 The police officer and one of the men torture the women, eventually Sarah says she knows where the pictures are and will show them.
-She is untied and the police officer tells Estelle she is no longer needed and the two masked men bash her skull in killing her.
+She is untied and the police officer tells Estelle she is no longer needed and the two masked men bash her skull in, killing her.

 Sarah leads the man to a dark room and begins developing a picture but suddenly throws the developing solution in his face blinding him, he begins screaming and shoots wildly and ends up shooting one of the masked men in the eye.
 Sarah then attacks the blinded man and crushes his face with a camera tripod.

 Sarah once again makes a run for it but the last killer is waiting outside, just as he attacks her he is shot in the head and Joseph is revealed.
 Sarah goes to him but Joseph dies in her arms.

-The movie ends as Sarah walks down a desert road traumatised.
+The movie ends as Sarah walks down a desert road traumatized.